akshatnamdeo/riff-roulette/README.md

 ## Overview

-**Riff Roulette** is designed to empower a wide variety of users—from beginners learning guitar basics to indie rock artists refining their performance skills.
+**RiffRoulette** is designed to empower a wide variety of users—from beginners learning guitar basics to indie rock artists refining their performance skills.
 At its core, the project demonstrates how Gen AI can be used as a tool for creative and technical growth in music, rather than something to be feared.
 By dynamically adapting to your performance, our system helps you build confidence, improve timing and precision, and explore improvisation in an engaging, game-like setting.

 ## Technical Architecture - Backend